 Wells Fargo manages a variety of risks that can significantly affect our financial performance and our ability to meet the expectations of our customers, shareholders, regulators and other stakeholders.
-The Company measures and manages risk as part of our business, including in connection with the products and services we offer to our customers.
-The risks we take include financial, such as credit, interest rate, market, liquidity and funding risks, and non-financial, such as operational including compliance and model risks, strategic and reputation risks.
-A discussion of the Company's risk management framework and culture is provided in the "Risk Management", "Risk Management Framework", "Risk Governance", and "Risk Operating Model - Roles and Responsibilities" sections in Management's Discussion and Analysis to our 2020 Form 10-K and is applicable to our management of liquidity risk as discussed in this Report.
+Risk is the possibility of an event occurring that could adversely affect the Company's ability to achieve its strategic or business objectives.
+The Company routinely takes risks to achieve its business goals and to serve its customers.
+These risks include financial risks, such as interest rate, credit, liquidity, and market risks, and non-financial risks, such as operational risks, which includes compliance and model risks, and strategic and reputation risks.
+A discussion of the Company's risk management framework and culture is provided in the "Risk Management", "Risk Management Framework", "Risk Governance", and "Risk Operating Model - Roles and Responsibilities" sections in Management's Discussion and Analysis to our 2021 Form 10-K and is applicable to our management of liquidity risk as discussed in this Report.